kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-rsync.md

        -x args
        --extra-args args
               Passes  extra  rsync command-line arguments (see the rsync(1) man page for more information about rsync arguments).
 This option may be specified multiple times.
-The arguments are processed to split on whitespace, protect text within quotes, and escape with backslashes.
+The argu‐ ments are processed to split on whitespace, protect text within quotes, and escape with backslashes.
 To pass arguments without such processing, use the -X option instead.

        -X arg
        --extra-arg arg
               Passes a single rsync command-line argument (see the rsync(1) man page for more information about rsync arguments).
-Unlike the -x option, no processing is performed on the  ar‐ gument, including word splitting.
+Unlike the -x option, no processing is performed on the argument, including word splitting.
 To pass multiple command-line arguments, use the option once for each argument.

        -O options
        --options options